 The creative funding mechanism is available to projects located in Michigan communities which contain a traditional downtown.
-Local communities, non-profits, and private entities are eligible to apply.
+Only local communities and non-profit entities are eligible to apply.
+Non-profit entities must have 501c3 status in place before project launch.